mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 If your development also requires changes in other repositories, you must open PRs in those repositories as well.
 In the PR message for each repository, please note the associated PRs submitted to other repositories.

 Several people (aka CODEOWNERS) are automatically added to the list of reviewers on the right hand side.
-Once the PR has been approved, the change is merged to main by one of the code owners.
+Once the PR has been approved, the change is merged to ufs/dev by one of the code owners.
 If there are pending conflicts, this means that the code is not up to date with the trunk.
 To resolve those, pull the target branch from upstream as described above, solve the conflicts and push the changes to the branch on your fork (this also updates the PR).

 .. note::
    GitHub offers a "Draft pull request" feature that allows users to push their code to GitHub and create a draft PR.
 Draft PRs cannot be merged and do not automatically initiate notifications to the CODEOWNERS, but allow users to prepare the PR and flag it as “ready for review” once they feel comfortable with it.
 To open a draft rather than a ready-for-review PR, select the arrow next to the green "Create pull request" button, and select "Create draft pull request".
 Then continue the above steps as usual.